 COMMUNITY SERVICE & AFFILIATIONS

 Ms. Grasso is a guest lecturer at the Massachusetts Maritime Academy, where she speaks on legal issues related to pollution incidents for the Academy's OPA 90 Qualified Individual training program.
-In 2013, she was appointed to the Marine Board of the National Research Council and has served on the Advisory Board of the Smithsonian Environmental Research Center since 2007.
+In 2013, she was appointed to the Marine Board of the National Research Council where she served until 2016.
+Ms. Grasso has served on the Advisory Board of the Smithsonian Environmental Research Center since 2007.

-In October 2013, Ms. Grasso was elected to serve on the Executive Committee of the Women's International Shipping & Trading Association (WISTA International).
+In October 2013, Ms. Grasso was elected to serve on the Executive Committee of the Women's International Shipping & Trading Association ("WISTA").
 Prior to that appointment, Ms. Grasso was the president of WISTA USA for five years.
-She is a member of the Maritime Law Association and served on the Board of Governors of the Propeller Club of Washington, DC from 2005 to 2011.
-She also served as Secretary and on the Board of the World Ocean Council from 2010 to 2013.
+She is a member of the Maritime Law Association and served on the Board of Governors of the Propeller Club of Washington, D.C., from 2005 to 2011.
+She also served as a secretary and board member of the World Ocean Council from 2010 to 2013.